Contact Us Today (424) 372-3112

 Hit and Run Laws in California

-It should be noted that it doesn't matter which party was at fault in an accident.
-You are legally required to stop and exchange information with the other driver.
-In Los Angeles County, some drivers that were involved in a vehicle crash will panic and drive away from the scene.
-This decision can lead to criminal charges and severe penalties.
+It's crucial to understand that the law doesn't consider fault in an accident when it comes to hit-and-run.
+You are legally obligated to stop and exchange information with the other driver.
+In Los Angeles County, some drivers, in a state of panic, may drive away from the scene.

-In Los Angeles County, misdemeanor Vehicle Code 20002 are the most common charges filed in a hit and run incident.
-This law criminalizes the act of leaving the scene of an accident without stopping to identify yourself, even if there were no injuries.
+In Los Angeles County, misdemeanor Vehicle Code 20002 is the most common charge filed in a hit-and-run incident.
+This law criminalizes leaving the scene of an accident without stopping to identify yourself, even if there were no injuries.

-A common example of a misdemeanor hit and run offense under VC 20002 includes a situation where somebody was involved in a simple fender bender, but immediately panic and quickly drive away.
-Yet another example is when someone accidentally crashes into somebody's fence in their front yard, but makes the decision to just immediately flee the scene.
+A common example of a misdemeanor hit-and-run offense under VC 20002 is when someone is involved in a simple fender bender but immediately panics and quickly drives away.
+Yet another example is when someone accidentally crashes into somebody's fence in their front yard but decides to flee the scene immediately.

 Description of California's Hit and Run Laws